- Trend 1: The Power of Visual Content and Immersive Experiences in Real Estate

 Real estate agents have access to more tools than ever to power their digital marketing efforts.
 But, those tools need savvy marketers to come up with sound strategies and execute them.
 Whether you’re starting a new campaign or identifying issues with your current marketing efforts, it’s important to watch for some things that can go wrong.

-- Using inadequate visuals: Listings with professional-quality photos and videos tend to get better results.
+- Using inadequate or outdated visuals: Listings with professional-quality photos and videos tend to get better results.
 Today’s home shoppers expect immersive visuals that give them a clear picture of the property.

 - Failing to claim or optimize a Google Business Profile: In just a few minutes, at no cost whatsoever, you can claim your Google Business Profile, which will help you appear in local search results and on Google Maps.